CommunityBuilt/HuskyCrates-Sponge/README.md

 You can download development builds from my [CI server](http://ci.communitybuilt.net/job/HuskyCrates/) where it is always up to date with the latest code.

 ## Changes made to this fork.:
+ - Implemented the option to use meta IDs.
  - Using a poppy instead of a nether star
  - Send the gifts to the enderChest if their inventory is full.
  - Performance changes